kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 ## Integration overview

-See the [ic-siwe-react-demo-rust](https://github.com/kristoferlund/ic-siwe-react-demo-rust) for a complete example of how to integrate the `ic_siwe_provider` canister into an IC application.
+See the [ic-siwe-react-demo-rust](https://github.com/kristoferlund/ic-siwe-react-demo-rust) for a complete example of how to integrate the `ic_siwe_provider` canister into an ICP application.
 The easiest way to get started is to fork the demo and modify it to suit your needs.

-The [integration tests](https://github.com/kristoferlund/ic-siwe/blob/main/packages/ic_siwe_provider/tests/integration_tests.rs) for the `ic_siwe_provider` canister also provide a good overview of how to integrate the canister into an IC application.
+The [integration tests](https://github.com/kristoferlund/ic-siwe/blob/main/packages/ic_siwe_provider/tests/integration_tests.rs) for the `ic_siwe_provider` canister also provide a good overview of how to integrate the canister into an ICP application.

 The high-level integration flow for the `ic_siwe_provider` canister is as follows:

-1. An IC application requests a SIWE message from the `ic_siwe_provider` canister on behalf of the user.
+1. An ICP application requests a SIWE message from the `ic_siwe_provider` canister on behalf of the user.
 2. The application displays the SIWE message to the user who signs it with their Ethereum wallet.
 3. The application sends the signed SIWE message to the `ic_siwe_provider` canister to login the user.
 The canister verifies the signature and creates an identity for the user.
 4. The application retrieves the identity from the `ic_siwe_provider` canister.